In this article, I will dissect everything required to become a strength and conditioning coach.

 In addition to the bachelor’s degree, you must have completed an internship program that needs an approved mentor.

 After all of this, you are eligible to take the SCCC exam.

 USAW (USA Weightlifting)

-Since Olympic weightlifting is a big part of program design for athletic performance, a lot of strength and conditioning coaches obtain a USAW certification.
+Since Olympic weightlifting is a big part of the program design for athletic performance enhancement, many strength and conditioning coaches obtain a USAW certification.